arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 exp.pinCurrent(ch, <current>, true); // the first argument is to define the output channel, the second, the current output
 ```

-The following example will let you set an output current on every channel at once, increasing and decreasing it sequentially, this sketch is based on the built-in example found in **File > Examples > Arduino_Opta_Blueprint > Analog > DAC**:
+The following example will let you set an output current on every channel at once, increasing it sequentially.

+***This sketch is a __simplified version__ created for learning purposes of the one found in __File > Examples > Arduino_Opta_Blueprint > Analog > DAC__.
+Please check the example available at the library in case you need to know more.***

+Copy and paste this code on a new sketch in your Arduino IDE:

 ```arduino
 #include "OptaBlue.h"

 #define PERIODIC_UPDATE_TIME 5000